blackary/neat-starter/src/about.md

 ## About Ed Blackwood

-Ed Blackwood has been involved in worship ministry for over 30 years.
-His passion is helping families discover the joy of worshiping together.
+Ed Blackwood has been ordained as a pastor in the <a href="https://reformedpresbyterian.org/"  target="_blank">Reformed Presbyterian Church of North America</a> since 1992.
+He has a passion for helping families discover the joy of worshiping together.
 Through *Worship Connected*, he provides weekly Bible reading plans and resources designed specifically for household worship (often called family devotions) that are connected to the preaching texts of the weekly congregational worship.

 <div class="bg-blue-50 border-l-4 border-blue-500 p-4 my-8">
   <blockquote class="text-lg italic text-gray-700">